Parkland families sue gun manufacturer and dealer, citing complicity

 “The Guttenbergs and Schachters seek to hold defendants legally responsible for their complicity in the entirely foreseeable, deadly use of the assault-style weapons that they place on the market,” reads one portion of the lawsuit.

-“We need to change history when it relates to guns and we need to make gun makers responsible,” said Guttenberg's father, Fred, at a press conference in Miami.
+“We need to change history when it relates to guns, and we need to make gun makers responsible,” said Guttenberg's father, Fred, at a news conference in Miami.
 “We need to make sure they don't end up in hands of people who will kill innocents.”

 The main purpose of the lawsuit is to challenge a 2001 Florida law prohibiting state and local governments from suing gun sellers in the event that their merchandise is used unlawfully.